 Teach students to say 'thank you', 'please' and other polite words for requests by using these words yourself when you speak to them.
 Also, teach them to say 'good morning', 'sorry' and 'excuse me' to you and to each other; and to use the appropriate expressions for permission to enter, go out or speak - for example, 'May I ...?' and 'Can I ...?'
-When you do this regularly, your own confidence in English will also improve (Figure 1).
+Use English to talk about keeping the classroom tidy, or to count the number of students who are present.
+When you do these things regularly, your own confidence in English will also improve.